|Dec. 2, 2010

-In consideration of these concerns, on October 14,2010, FNS amended the August 6,2010 guidance to permit eligible states to extend their SUAs for an additional 3 months.
+In consideration of these concerns, on Oct.
+14, 2010, FNS amended the Aug.
+6, 2010 guidance to permit eligible states to extend their SUAs for an additional 3 months.
 Eligibility of the waiver extension was limited to those states that applied the waiver in FY 2010 and had a decreased SUA for FY 2011.
-Ten states advised FNS that they had adopted the extension: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New Mexico, New York, and Vermont.
+Ten states advised FNS that they had adopted the extension: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New Mexico, New York and Vermont.

 Federal regulations at 7 CFR 273.9(d)(6)(iii) state:

 (B) The state agency must review the standards annually and make adjustments to reflect changes in costs, rounded to the nearest whole dollar.
 State agencies must provide the amounts of standards to FNS when they are changed and submit methodologies used in developing and updating standards to FNS for approval when the methodologies are developed or changed.

 In order to soften the economic impact of a decrease in SUAs on families in need, FNS is allowing the 10 states which opted for the 3-month extension to continue to use these SUA amounts until March 31, 2011.
 On April 1, 2011 these states will be required to adjust their SUAs to the FY 2011 amount as calculated based on the state's FNS-approved methodology.
 To reduce the impact of this SUA adjustment on client benefits, FNS will not require any state to lower its SUA by more than $66.
 This will ensure that no household will experience more than a $20 decrease in monthly benefits as a result of a reduced SUA amount.

 The features of this blanket waiver are as follow:

 - Eligibility for this waiver is limited to those states which implemented the 3- month waiver extension provided by the Oct.
 14, 2010 memorandum.